Chart Color Schemes

 Esperance ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Esperance's cultural diversity was found to be below average, with 81.8% of its population being citizens, born in Australia (80.5%), and speaking English only at home (94.1%).
+Esperance's cultural diversity was found to be below average, with 81.8% of its population being Australian citizens born in Australia who speak English only at home.
 Christianity is the predominant religion in Esperance, comprising 49.0% of its population.
-Notably, Buddhism is overrepresented, making up 1.6% compared to the regional average of 0.7%.
+Notably, Buddhism is overrepresented compared to the rest of Western Australia, making up 1.6% of Esperance's population versus 0.7%.

 Frequently Asked Questions - Diversity